-Many condo owners in Toronto contact us when they feel uneven temperatures within their space such as being too hot or too cold in their condo.
-This is one of the most reported problems in residential low rise & high rise buildings.
+Many condo owners in Toronto contact us when they feel like the temperature in their space is either too hot or too cold consistently.
+This is one of the most reported problems in residential low-rise & high-rise buildings.
+In this guide, we would like to examine six (6) common causes of in-suite temperature imbalances and solutions for property managers to address these issues.

 Our Recommendation: You need to replace the thermostat to resolve this problem.